 All building work should be completed within two years from the date that the building consent was granted.
-(NCC needs to make a decision 2 years from granting the building consent)

-Building work can begin when you have BOTH your Building Consent and if applicable your Resource Consent.
+Building work can begin when you have both your Building Consent and if applicable your Resource Consent.
 Where a Resource Consent is not yet issued on your property that directly affects your Building Consent a Form 4 will be issued to prevent the start of building work or restrict what work may be carried out until the resource consent is issued.